-12. Pupil progress:
+12. Pupil progress

 Bishop Bronescombe have an assessment and review cycle in which all children's progress is monitored closely.
-They are assessed using a range of formal and standardised assessment tools as well as on the work they produce in class.
-These tasks are tailored to meet the needs of individuals or groups and support provided to make the tasks accessible (i.e. scribes, readers, breaks, extra time).
+They are assessed using assessment tools as well as on the work they produce in class.
 The pupils are involved with self-assessments at the end of learning tasks and against learning outcomes in lessons.
 Considering personalised targets pupils, parents and staff are involved with reviewing the successes of these and setting new goals and targets including celebrations of their achievements and successes.
 Parents are invited to attend parent consultation evenings to discuss their child's progress and targets.
-Children on the record of need also have an assess, plan, do , review tracker and parents are invited to be part of the writing and review of these.
+Children on the Record of Need also have an action plan and parents are invited to be part of the writing and review of action plans.

-13.How we know how good our SEN provision is:
+13. How we know how good our SEN provision is

 We are always monitoring and evaluating the quality of our SEN provision.
-We monitor our provision through SMC monitoring visits, SENDCO observations and learning walks and conversations with pupils.
+We monitor our provision through governor monitoring visits, SENCO observations and learning walks and conversations with pupils.
 We then put in place a development plan to lead SEN forward.
 We also ask parents for feedback and comments during review meetings.
 Our SEN provision is evaluated by outcome.
-We ask how well did it work?
+We ask 'How well did it work?'
 We look at how much it helped pupils.
 We can see how well provision has worked by the progress the children have made in the area in which they were struggling through our rigorous assessment cycle.

-14. If you wish to complain:
+14. If you wish to complain

-If parents believe that their child has a learning difficulty or behavioural issue at school, which has not yet been identified by the school, or if they are unhappy with the provision the school is making for their child with SEN, they should talk first to the child's class teacher.
-If the parents think that the child should be given more support, they should raise their concerns with the SENDCo, Rachel Moseley, a member of the Senior Leadership team.
+If parents believe that their child has a learning difficulty or behavioural issue at school which has not yet been identified by the school, or if they are unhappy with the provision the school is making for their child with SEN, they should talk first to the child's class teacher.
+If the parents think that the child should be given more support they should raise their concerns with the SENCo - Rachel Moseley, a member of the Senior Leadership team or the Head of School.
 Most concerns will be resolved in this way.
-If parents still feel dissatisfied, they may choose to raise their concerns with Mrs Carmichael, Head of School or concerns may be escalated, if necessary, to the Chair of the School Monitoring council (Simon Hill) or to the Board of Directors at Celtic Cross Education.
+If parents still feel dissatisfied they may choose to raise their concerns with the school's Director responsible for SEN, Sharron Adams.
+Concerns may be escalated if necessary to the Board of Directors at Saint Piran's Cross.